sitespeedio/sitespeed.io/HELP.md

 ## A proxy producing HAR data
 We use the ancient [BrowserMobProxy](https://github.com/lightbody/browsermob-proxy ) to get HAR files.
 It uses Java and there's work for modernizing the next version.
 But we would love to have a HAR proxy that is built in NodeJS.

-## Grunt/Gulp plugins
+## Gulp plugin
-Help us create a Grunt or Gulp plugin that runs sitespeed.io and integrates the performance budget functionality.
+Help us create aGulp plugin that runs sitespeed.io and integrates the performance budget functionality.

 ## A NodeJS crawler
 We still use our own [Java crawler](https://github.com/sitespeedio/crawler) and we want to get rid off it and use a NodeJS crawler.
 We have tested out [Simple crawler](https://github.com/cgiffard/node-simplecrawler) but at least the the way of limiting the crawl of how deep it should crawl, doesn't work 100%.
 Help us fix it and implement Simpel crawler in sitespeed.io (or if you have suggestions for other crawlers).
 You can check which functions that are used today in the current [crawler](https://github.com/sitespeedio/sitespeed.io/blob/master/lib/crawler/crawler.js).